LinusSharp/COMP4024-Team-5/README.md

 ## 👾 Project

-### 📑 Requirements:
+### Game Workflow:
-* The game must be developed in Unity
+**Tutorial Level** The game must be developed in Unity **Lobby Area** The hub where the motherboard is displayed; collected parts are placed here.
-* 2D game
-* Target audience : Kids aged between 10-14 years.
+**Level Selector** Players progressively unlock and select levels, each representing a computer part.
+**Platformer Levels** Players navigate obstacles  to collect a computer component at the end.
+**Completion** Once all four parts are collected, the computer is fully assembled

 ### 📊 Developement process and team work :